apache/cxf/distribution/src/main/release/samples/jax_rs/description_swagger2_osgi/README.txt

 Building and running the demo
 ---------------------------------------
-(Note this demo currently uses the snapshot version of some componens)
+(Note this demo currently uses the snapshot version of some components)

 From the base directory of this sample (i.e., where this README file is located), the Maven pom.xml file can be used to build and run the demo.